-- a) Calls the roll of the competitors (cf. t.114, t.118, t.119). - b) Directs the bout. - c) Must check the weapons, clothes and equipment of the fencers, according to the regulations described below before each bout. - d) Superintends the proper functioning of the electrical apparatus.
-Either on his own initiative or when asked to do so by a team captain or competitor, he implements tests necessary to verify the apparatus and locate any faults which may be found.
-He will prevent the competitors from hindering the tests by unplugging or changing their equipment prematurely. - e) Directs the judges, timekeepers, scorers, etc. - f) Positions himself and moves in such a way as to be able to follow the bout while always being able to see the illumination of the signal lamps. - g) Penalizes faults (cf. t.164). - h) Awards the touches (cf. t.54ss). - i) Maintains order (cf. t.137). - j) Should consult the experts concerning the electrical apparatus whenever he considers it necessary (cf. o.7). - k) The Referee should also supervise the state of the conductive strip; he must not allow the bout to commence or to continue if the conductive strip has holes in it which might affect the proper registering of touches.
+- 1. All bouts in fencing are directed by a Referee who must be in possession of an up-to-date US or international refereeing license. - 2.
+Duties of referees. - a) The referee calls the roll of the competitors (cf. t.114, t.118, t.119). - b) The referee directs the bout. - c) Before each bout, the referee must check the weapons, clothes and equipment of the fencers, according to the regulations described below. - d) The referee superintends the proper functioning of the electrical apparatus.
+Either on own initiative or when asked to do so by a team captain or competitor, the referee implements tests necessary to verify the apparatus and locate any faults which may be found.
+The referee will prevent the competitors from hindering the tests by unplugging or changing their equipment prematurely. - e) The referee directs the judges, timekeepers, scorers, etc. - f) The referee positions himself and moves in such a way as to be able to follow the bout while always being able to see the illumination of the signal lamps. - g) The referee penalizes faults (cf. t.164). - h) The referee awards the touches (cf. t.54ss). - i) The referee maintains order (cf. t.137). - j) Whenever necessary, the referee should consult the experts concerning the electrical apparatus (cf. o.28). - k) The Referee must also supervise the state of the conductive strip and must not allow the bout to commence or to continue if the conductive strip has holes in it which might affect the proper registering of touches.